Commuting-Liftable Subgroups of Galois Groups II: Detecting and

 \subsection{The $n = 1$ or $n = \infty$ Case}

 Throughout this subsection, $n$ will denote either $1$ or $\infty$.
-The key property to notice is that $R_n$ is a domain and that $\Nfr(n) = \Mfr_r(n) = n$ (in fact, $1$ and $\infty$ are the only fixed points of $\Nfr$ and of $\Mfr_r$).
-The proofs of the results below are virtually identical (and in fact much easier) to those in \S \ref{sec:suff-many-roots} using this observation.
-Indeed, the added assumption that $X^{2\ell^N}-1$ splits in $K$ was only used in the fact that $D_v(N) \rightarrow D_v(n)$ is surjective.
-In this case, $N=n$ so that this is trivially satisfied.
+The key property to notice in these cases is that $R_n$ is a domain and that $\Nfr(n) = \Mfr_r(n) = n$.
+In fact, $1$ and $\infty$ are the only fixed points of $\Nfr$ and of $\Mfr_r$.
+The proofs of the results below are virtually identical (and in fact much easier since $n = N$) to those in \S\ref{sec:suff-many-roots}, using this observation.
+Indeed, in \S\ref{sec:suff-many-roots}, the added assumption that $X^{2\ell^N}-1$ splits in $K$ was only used to ensure that the maps $D_v(N) \rightarrow D_v(n)$ and $\Gc_K^a(N) \rightarrow \Gc_K^a(n)$ are surjective.
+In this case, $N=n$ so that these are trivially satisfied.
 We therefore omit the proofs in this subsection.